textmediallc/gitlab-intro/md/lab5_rebasing.md

 **Select Interactive Mode**

-To begin with Vim can be a little confusing, to edit text you need to first type `i` which will put you into "insert mode".

 We want to edit the "comit" typo in the first commit message "Initial comit of the list".
 For the commit change the word "pick" to match the command we want to perform on the commit, in this case "reword".

-To save and exit press `esc` key then `:wq`.
-This will open another Vim editor window.
+Now, save and exit from the editor.
+This will open another editor window.

 **Changing Message**

-Again using Vim, edit the commit message to change "comit" to "commit".
-After saving and exiting Vim you will see the output of Git changing the commit.
+Again using editor, edit the commit message to change "comit" to "commit".
+After saving and exiting, you will see the output of Git changing the commit.
 Use `git log --oneline` to see the updated commit message.

 **Protip**

 The --root argument allows you to rebase all commits in the repository, including the first commit.

-A faster alternative to change the last commit message is using `git commit --amend` and make the change using Vim.
+A faster alternative to change the last commit message is using `git commit --amend` and make the change using editor.

 ## Step 2 - Squash Commits
 A series of 8 different commits has been made in your local environment.
 At the time these commits made sense however now they need to be just a single commit.
 Using Rebase we need to squash the commits together.